sfmth/heirs-cheap-diy-bench-power-supply/README.md

 Goddammit adding stm8s003f3 cheapest microcontroller with an adc for front panel control

 Now i have to reconsider a lot of things

+Use pwm to drive output voltage through the opamp

+Using pwm and adc at the same time might cause inaccuracies it should be tested for the specified microcontroller